Black (2015 Belgian film): Streetcasting

 To amplify the harshness and roughness, they chose to work with unknown actors and actresses.
-Hence the term streetcasting, most of them were picked right off the streets.
+Most of the cast were picked right off the streets, hence the term "streetcasting".
 In cooperation with the casting agency Hakuna Casting, Nabil Mallat and Chafic Amraoui visited Brussels' migrant neighborhoods looking for new talent.
 Caroline Bastin coached the newfound actors during the auditions.
 Because of the unique background of the cast, these talents were able to give the film's narrative a special touch.